 Liz has been practising Acupuncture for over 25 years and is inspired by Chinese Medicine and its practical applications in our lives and healthcare today.

 Liz started her professional working life in 1982 as an Occupational Therapist, and is registered with the Health and Care Professions Council as an Occupational Therapist.
-She has worked in both health and social service settings providing treatment and advice in moving and handling, back care, falls prevention, adaptations, equipment and techniques to increase functional independence.
+As such, she has worked in both health and social service settings providing treatment and advice in moving and handling, back care, falls prevention, adaptations, equipment and techniques to increase functional independence.

 Liz became interested in traditional East Asian medicine through Tai Chi practice and went on to a full time three year degree level training in acupuncture and associated techniques at the Northern College of Acupuncture, qualifying in 1995.
 On first qualifying, Liz became a member of the Register of Traditional Chinese Medicine, and then its successor, The British Acupuncture Council.

 Working as an Acupuncturist

 Liz’s first job as an Acupuncturist was as a locum for Hugh MacPherson at The Chien Clinic (now The York Clinic) in York, gaining valuable experience in this busy multidisciplinary setting.
 Liz then moved to Shropshire with her family, and in 1998 set up her Acupuncture practice in North Shropshire.
 Liz has a thriving practice based in Whitchurch and Wem and enjoys treating people with a variety of health needs.